skgigliotti/streamlit_tutorial/README.md

 After completing the steps in the "Setup" section you can run the demo app.

 1. First activate the project's virtual environment: In the terminal, navigate to the project's directory and type `source .venv/bin/activate`.
-1. Type `streamlit run streamlit_app.py` in the project's directory.
+1. Then type `streamlit run streamlit_app.py` in the terminal.

 A browser should open that contains the demo app.
 It should look like this:
 <p align="center">